qingjianmoxie/cs-learning/distsysbook/0_index.md

 In other words, that the core of distributed programming is dealing with distance (duh!) and having more than one thing (duh!).
 These constraints define a space of possible system designs, and my hope is that after reading this you'll have a better sense of how distance, time and consistency models interact.

 This text is focused on distributed programming and systems concepts you'll need to understand commercial systems in the data center.
 It would be madness(疯狂) to attempt to cover everything.
-You'll learn many key protocols and algorithms (covering, for example, many of the most cited papers in the discipline), including some new exciting ways to look at eventual consistency that haven't still made it into college textbooks - such as CRDTs and the CALM theorem.
+You'll learn many key protocols and algorithms (covering, for example, many of the most cited(引用) papers in the discipline(学科,知识领域)), including some new exciting ways to look at eventual consistency that haven't still made it into college textbooks - such as CRDTs and the CALM theorem.

 I hope you like it!
 If you want to say thanks, follow me on [Github](https://github.com/mixu/) (or [Twitter](http://twitter.com/mikitotakada)).
 And if you spot an error, [file a pull request on Github](https://github.com/mixu/distsysbook/issues).

----

 # 1. Basics

 [The first chapter](1_intro.md) covers distributed systems at a high level by introducing a number of important terms and concepts.
-It covers high level goals, such as scalability(可扩展性), availability, performance, latency(延迟) and fault tolerance(容错); how those are hard to achieve, and how abstractions and models as well as partitioning and replication come into play.
+It covers high level goals, such as scalability(可扩展性), availability, performance, latency(延迟) and fault tolerance(容错); how those are hard to achieve, and how abstractions(抽象) and models as well as partitioning and replication come into play.

 # 2. Up and down the level of abstraction